Healthcare13 min read

 NCLEX Pharmacology Guide 2026: Master Medications for the NCLEX

-Pharmacology accounts for 13-19% of the NCLEX-RN according to the 2026 NCLEX-RN Test Plan and is often considered the most challenging content area.
-The NCSBN (National Council of State Boards of Nursing) emphasizes safe medication administration as a core nursing competency.
-This guide covers essential drug knowledge, calculations, and test strategies.
+Pharmacology and Parenteral Therapies make up 13-19% of the NCLEX-RN according to the 2026 NCLEX-RN Test Plan (effective April 2026) and is the second-highest-weighted content category after Management of Care (15-21%).
+The NCSBN (National Council of State Boards of Nursing) emphasizes safe medication administration as a core nursing competency, and medication questions are woven into clinical-judgment case studies as well as standalone items.
+This guide covers essential drug knowledge, calculations, antidotes, and test strategies for the 2026 exam.

 Pharmacology on the NCLEX